Pathanay Khan: Story behind the name

+Career

-Pathanay Khan was totally devoted to Khwaja Farid.
-He gave his own deeper meaning to Khwaja Sahib's poetry through his typical style of spirited singing.
+Pathanay Khan was totally devoted to Khwaja Ghulam Farid and Bulleh Shah.
+He gave his own deeper meaning to Khwaja's poetry through his typical style of spirited singing.
 For example, Khwaja Farid's kafi "Piloo pakian ni vay" has been sung by Suraiya Multanikar, Hussain Bakhsh Dhadhi and many others.
 Suraiya Multanikar's composition presents it as a light folk song, while Hussain Bakhsh Dhadhi presents it as a classical piece decorated by his unique 'taans' in the style of classical music singer Ashiq Ali Khan.
 However, Pathanay Khan's version of this kafi brings a deeper cosmic meaning to it.
 On the death anniversary of Pathanay Khan in 2016, folk icon Shaukat Ali recalled that Pathanay Khan gave a new dimension to folk music in Pakistan by introducing his specific style of singing kafis and 'sufiana kalaam'.

 In 1976, Zulfikar Ali Bhutto, then prime minister of Pakistan, invited him to Islamabad for a private performance.
 When Pathanay Khan sang "Jindarri lutti tain yaar sajan, Kadi mor maharan tay wal a watan", Bhutto broke into tears.
 After the programme, the prime minister asked Pathanay Khan three times if he had any 'wish' to make that the Prime Minister could then fulfill.
 Each time the singer's reply was, "Bhutto Sahib, aap ko gharib awaam ki parat ho" (Bhutto Sahib, take care of the poor).
 At this, Bhutto hugged Pathanay Khan and said "I will surely take care of the poor".